alexrayne/Endurance_EEPROM/README.md

 # Endurance_EEPROM

-a try implement an endurance way to save log data in eeprom, going to use it for 24LC64 i have no experience with EEPROM but this is how i attmept to make a library that should have wear leveling and safe to write logging into eeprom using circle buffer and variable to track log sequence.
+i try to implement a way to save logs in non-volatile memory. this library tries to save user logs into circular buffer area which i call (slots).
+this library supports to have different slots to give user feature of saving with various update rates.